 As consumers, we are looking for transparency in the food supply chain.
 Where is our food coming from?
 Is it safe?
 How was it grown?
 New farming technologies help answer that for fresh greens, herbs, and some veggies, which can be grown almost anywhere.
 For instance, 90% of the salad greens we eat are produced in California and Arizona.
 However, companies like Gotham Greens and BrightFarms let urban dwellers buy locally-grown greens as soon as 24 hours after harvest.
 That certainly has a lot of appeal!
 It is more nutritious, tastes better, and can be cheaper as it cuts out much of the transportation costs.

 Making an Environmental Impact

-Meet the ’Ponics: Hydro, Aero and Aqua
+Meet the ’Ponics: Hydro, Aero, and Aqua

 Aeroponics is a subset of hydroponics, but instead of the minerals and nutrients circulating within the root chamber, it is misted to the roots at regular intervals.
-NASA began studying the feasibility of plants grown aeroponically in 1990 as a way to have crew members grow their own food while circling the earth.
+NASA began studying the feasibility of plants grown aeroponically in 1990 as a way to have crew members grow their own food while circling Earth.

 Aquaponics works on the basic idea of a closed production system.
 Farmed fish produce waste that is the perfect fertilizer for plants.
-Plants utilize the waste and filter the water to give the fish a clean habitat. [/vc_column_text][vc_column_text]The Aztecs grew a wide variety of crops such as maize, squash, and other plants in tandem with rearing fish for food.
-And as early as the 6th century Chinese farmers reared ducks, finfish, and catfish in an arrangement where the finfish were fed with duck droppings whilst the catfish were fed with the waste from the finfish.
-Any “leftover food” was used to supply the nutrients to the rice in the paddy fields.
-Where Do These ’Ponics Live?
+Plants utilize the waste and filter the water to give the fish a clean habitat.
+The Aztecs grew a wide variety of crops such as maize, squash, and other plants in tandem with rearing fish for food.
+And as early as the 6th century, Chinese farmers reared ducks, finfish, and catfish in a symbiotic cycle: the finfish were fed with duck droppings, the catfish were fed with the finfish waste, and any “leftover food” was used to supply the nutrients to the rice in the paddy fields.

 Where Do These ’Ponics Live?